 This site has limited support for your browser.
 We recommend switching to Edge, Chrome, Safari, or Firefox.

-Les Défis Green by Les Petits Prödiges
+Green Challenges by Les Petits Prödiges

-Episode 1: Zero waste in my kitchen!
+Episode 1: Zero Waste in My Kitchen!

 Zéro Déchet dans ma cuisine - Les Petits Prödiges

-Step n ° 1: The basics
+Step 1: The Basics

-~ In the shower when you wash
+~ In the shower when washing yourself

 So now we can move up a gear!

-Step 2: We adopt the “5R” approach
+Step 2: Adopt the "5R" approach

 1. Refuse (consume less but better)